chet-ag09/chet-ag09/README.md

 </div>

 ## About Me 🤌
 ###  Hello!
-I'm Chetna, a rising high school junior.
-I'm passionate about Web Development and ML/AI.
+I'm Chetna, I'm passionate about Web Development and ML/AI.
 I have a bit of experience in game dev - Unity 3d and 2d too.
 <br>
 <br>